magdesign/PocketVJ-CP-v3/ROADMAP.md

 - slideshow with ken burns effect (maybe with QT: https://gist.github.com/nbergont/8963892, or openFramworks ofImage)<br />

 ### Mapper: <br />
-- Build a completely new version of Mapper with more performance, remote controllable, (syncable?) and full code based on java.
+- Build a completely new version of Mapper with more performance, remote controllable, syncable, edge blending.
 Prototype availabe on my github. <br />
 <br />

-- Add pause button<br />

 - Bezier Warp, as seen here: https://github.com/TsubokuLab/ofxBezierWarpManager https://github.com/sticknor/ofxBezierWarpManager, both examples are openGL, but i hope there is a way without it<br />
-- Grid mesh <br />
-- Website or screengrabber as source for mapper  <br />
-- Add playlist version of mapper (plays every video in /media/internal/video) <br />
-- audio usb alsa support<br />
-- compile shortcut for bigmove, make moves even bigger, also small moves(not importand if remote server works <br />
-- Make sync script compatible with video mapper, need new ofxomxplayer, find a coder who can do this, payable! <br />

 ### Autostart
-- Autostart to Processing in fullscreen (still not sure how to execute command) <br />
+- Autostart to Processing in fullscreen (still not sure how to execute command, any help from a processing pro?) <br />

 ### Others:<br />

-- Add osc support to control everything with osc, installed node for use, use osc from npm.<br />

 - check if changes in htaccess file can help resolving functions e.g. 2.0.0.100/update <br />
 - move softedge file location to another place<br />
 - Add OLA DMX trigger scripts to control PVJ with DMX commands<br />